Thorlabs: Business model

 Thorlabs designs and manufactures products in the areas of fiber optics, lasers, optical instrumentation, optomechanics, photonics, and vibration isolation.
 Approximately 90% of its products are manufactured in-house.
 "I see much greater value in a business that designs, manufactures and distributes, rather than a pure distribution model", Cable explained. "[Controlling the design process] allows us to be an agile competitor on price and also on innovating the product."
 Roughly 30% of the products were created in response to, or inspired by, customer requests.
 Although products used to be sold primarily through a print catalog, Thorlabs now emphasizes selling catalog products and communicating with customers through its website.

 According to Cable, his time spent working as an engineer and being "a customer of all of [his] major competitors" gave him an intimate understanding of the market that has led to his success.
 Thorlabs puts a strong emphasis on customer service, aiming to ship products the same day orders are received.
 Cable has declined to move manufacturing to China or another cheap market in order to maintain the quick delivery schedule, and also because labor is not a significant portion of Thorlabs' costs.
 The company is privately held, but Cable has said he is not against the possibility of a future initial public offering.

 Thorlabs operates a Strategic Partnership Program which supports start-up manufacturers through shared knowledge and resources in exchange for an equity stake in the new company.
 Additionally, the program helps Thorlabs stay on top of market trends as emerging technologies account for roughly 25% of its annual revenue.
-An important part of Thorlabs' brand and culture is Lab Snacks, a box of snack foods that is included for free with some orders.